 Think about your business and the type of items you sell.
 You’re going to face additional fees if you have very large items, inventory with long-shelf lives, or want to use FBA just during the holiday season.

 Since businesses are unique with many different types of items, Amazon offers a Fulfillment by Amazon Revenue Calculator that calculates the cost and possible revenue from using FBA.
 This tool is great if you only have a few products to compare that you already sell on Amazon.
 It’s also possible to look for free FBA bulk calculators to check prices for lots of items at once.

 Keep in mind that Amazon changes their fees almost yearly.
 You want to make sure that you’re always up to date and evaluate the costs.
-The latest 2018 Fulfillment by Amazon Fee changes will be effective February 22, 2018.
+The latest 2019 Fulfillment by Amazon Fee changes are effective February 15, 2019.

 Disadvantages of Using Fulfillment by Amazon

 Even though Amazon is one of the most advanced fulfillment processes in the world, their FBA service still has a few, sometimes unrealized, disadvantages for sellers.
-Make sure you consider these difficulties before signing up for FBA.
+Make sure you consider these difficulties before signing up for the service.

-Amazon ships products from whichever of their nationwide facilities can get the item to the buyer the fastest.
-This is why their advanced process is so efficient.
-To ensure this same efficiency for sellers fulfilling orders through FBA, you are given the option of commingling, or pooling your prodcuts.
+Amazon ships products from whichever of their nationwide facilities can get the item to the buyer the fastest, which is how they’re so efficient.
+To ensure this same efficiency for FBA users, you are given the option of commingling, or pooling your products.